saviochan/Deeplabcut-OpenFieldArena/README.md

 >**Note**: Changing the frame rate and resolution hinders the performance of the network.

 ### Step 2: Download the network
-1. Download the config.yaml file and the three network files[here](/demo)
+1. Download the config.yaml file and the 3 network files[here](/demo)
 2. Change the `project path` in the config file to the project path on your machine
+3. Create a new project in DLC
+4. Replace the existing config.yaml with the downloaded config.yaml
+5. Place the 3 network files in the dlc-models folder
-3. You are good to go!
+6. You are good-to-go!